olivierfriard/manuale-TUCC/elenco_campi.rst

 Tipo di campo: textarea

-valori autorizzati:

 campo automatico: N

 Minimum Data Set: N

 Campo obbligatorio: N

-Descrizione del campo:For type strains, specify their type (type, neotype, holotype, epitype, etc).
+Descrizione del campo: For type strains, specify their type (type, neotype, holotype, epitype, etc).
 A list of allowed values is not defined and this information can be provided as free text.
 Future improvements of the dataset will likely foresee a list of values.